paaguti/flowsim/README.md

 go install .
 ```

+You will need certificates.
 You can generate self-signed certificates for test purporses using:

 ```
 ./mk_cert.sh
 ```

-This will allow you to run the programs locally.
-You need properly generated certificates to run HTTPS tests between two hosts.
+You should use properly generated certificates to run HTTPS tests between two hosts.

 # flowsim